checkout process

 1. Customize the header styles section.
 In this section, you’ll have two options available:

-• Header type, this allows you to select if you want to use Text or Image as your header
+• Header type.
+This allows you to select if you want to use Text or Image as your header

 • If you choose Text, you can rename the Header Text, pick your font family, color, and more.